gatling/gatling/src/docs/content/tutorials/quickstart/index.md

 ## Introduction

-In this section we will use Gatling to load test a simple cloud hosted web server and will introduce you to the basic elements of the DSL.
+In this section we will use Gatling to load test a simple cloud hosted web server and will introduce you to the basic elements of the DSL (Domain Specific Language).

 {{< alert tip >}}
 Feel free to join our [Google Group](https://groups.google.com/g/gatling) and ask for help **once you've read this documentation**.